ychulovskyy/wix-ui/docs/contribution-guide.md

       return {open:true}
   })
   .addStateSim("focusedItem",(props)=>{
-      // in this use case the state simulations is derived from the props.
+      // in this use case the state simulation is derived from the props.
       // if the method returns undefined, the simulation will not be tested with these props if(props.items && props.items.length){
           return {